 In Brown v.
-Hartlage, 456 U.S. 45 (1982), the Supreme Court struck down a Kentucky court’s decision, which had invalidated the election of a county commissioner, under a provision of Kentucky’s Corrupt Practices Act, which prohibited candidates from offering benefits in exchange for votes.
+Hartlage, 456 U.S. 45 (1982), the Supreme Court struck down a Kentucky court’s decision invalidating the election of a county commissioner under a provision of Kentucky’s Corrupt Practices Act, which prohibited candidates from offering benefits in exchange for votes.

 While running for commissioner, Carl Brown and his opponent had pledged to take less than the $20,000 per year that the law allocated for the commissioner’s salary.
 When Brown, who won the election, realized that this pledge might be illegal under Sparks v.
 Boggs (Ky.
 1960), he retracted it; his opponent challenged his election.
 The Jefferson County Circuit Court and Kentucky’s Court of Appeals nonetheless declared his election void.

 Court said political candidates had First Amendment protection